 Vilfredo Pareto, a 19th-century economist, coined the 80/20 rule.
 His theory stated that the majority (80%) of wealth was controlled by a minority (20%) of the population.
 Other theorists and researchers adapted his model to fit a wide array of applications.

 According to the SRC, “separating the ‘vital few’ from the ‘trivial many’ can be done using a diagram known as a Pareto chart.”
 A Pareto chart uses a bar graph format, and it lines values across a horizontal axis in numerical order, from greatest to least, to quickly reveal the biggest perpetrators of whatever problem is being addressed.

 The value of this tool lies in the belief that the majority (80%) of problems are caused by a much smaller contingency (20%) of possible causes.
 Concentrating on the few problems causing the most significant issues saves time and resources.
 Conversely, this tool can also find out what twenty percent of efforts, products, or processes are producing the bulk (80%) of profits or desirable outcomes.

 Histograms are a type of bar graph that displays a data set within an X- and Y-axis.
 A histogram graphically displays a data distribution set, enabling a quick comparison of actual performance to projected specifications or targets.

 Histograms work best in scenarios involving large data sets so their creators can summarize or “chunk” data into easily digestible formats for decision-making.
-Histograms provide a performance overview for products in development, a team’s performance over time, a success vs. failure rate, or other important metric — at a glance.
+Histograms provide a performance overview for products in development, a team’s performance over time, success vs. failure rate, or other important metrics — at a glance.
 They can effectively display large amounts of information and make it easier to translate lots of small pieces of data into an overarching trend.